SRGSSR/pillarbox-apple/docs/GETTING_STARTED.md

 Basic integration is as simple as enabling `isPictureInPictureSupported` for a `VideoView`.

+#### Testing your intergation

+To test your integration:

+1. Start playing a video in your player.
+2. Send your application to the background.
+Playback should continue in Picture in Picture.
+3. Return to your application.
+Playback should automatically continue in the application.

 #### Remark

-Basic integration is not supported for `SystemVideoView`.
+Basic integration is not supported for `SystemVideoView` and is therefore mostly intended for iOS applications.

 ### Advanced integration